Your Responsibility to an American Shorthair Breeders.

 I have done a lot of thinking.
 American Shorthair breeders tend to be very private people.
 They don’t tell you about the three weeks they spend getting almost no sleep except for quick naps next to the kitten pen because Mother Cat needs some help.
 Maybe her milk hasn’t come in.
 Maybe her milk is bad.
 Maybe she gets Mastitis and can’t feed her babies even if she wants to.
 Maybe her mothering instincts are a little slow to arrive.
 Maybe she wants you to show her how to be a mum.
 Maybe she died.
 Regardless, those first three weeks with kittens are often more intense than the first three weeks with a human infant.

 Feeding six or eight kittens every two hours is exhausting.
 We haven’t got our mothers-in-laws, husbands or best friends here to help us and babysit so we can take a break.
 Struggling kittens count on us to be their Intensive Care Unit nurse with a full ICU full of supplies, scopes, syringes, feeding tubes, oxygen, etc.….
-It is no surprise that our maternal (or paternal) instincts go full bore on us, and we bond to these guys for life.
+It is no surprise that maternal (or paternal) instincts go full bore on us, and we bond to these guys for life.

 Not everything goes well with every kitten in every litter.
 Losing a kitten is deeply traumatic and emotional.
 We fight so hard and do and spend what every we need to, so we can save them and often we can’t, even though we have exhausted all resources.
 Death is ugly, emotional, and traumatic.
 Death is graphic.
 It is not peaceful and often violent.
 It leaves a scar on our soul and no matter how many times this has happened, it never, ever gets easier.

 Things go wrong.
 We get that.
 Best intentions fade through no fault of our own.
 Maybe a job was lost.
 Maybe the terms of our rental agreement changed.
-Maybe someone in our family became sick and needs all our attention.
+Maybe someone in the family became sick and needs all our attention.
 Maybe one of a million things happen but things go wrong.

 An American Shothair Breeder gets that.
 We are people, too.
 We have lived as much life as you have.
 We know the world is not a perfect place.
 We also know that sometimes, despite our best intentions, we mismatched your kitten to you.
 We know that.